 - never having breast-fed a baby

 - menopause starting after the age of 55 years

 - use of combined hormone replacement therapy for several years after the age of 50 years

 - high consumption of alcohol

-- having an inherited faulty gene, normally BRCA1 or BRCA2
+- having an inherited genetic mutation, like BRCA1 or BRCA2